hpbyte/myanmar-tts/README.md

 # Myanmar End-to-End Text-to-Speech

 This is the development of a Myanmar Text-to-Speech system with the famous End-to-End Speech Synthesis Model, Tacotron.
-This is a part of a thesis for B.E.
-Degree that I've been assigned at Yangon Technoglical University.
+It is a part of a thesis for B.E.
+Degree that I've been assigned at Yangon Technological University.

 ## Corpus

 **[Base Technology, Expa.Ai (Myanmar)](https://expa.ai)** kindly provided Myanmar text corpus and their amazing tool for creating speech corpus.

-Speech corpus (mmSpeech as I call it) is created solely on my own with a recorder tool (as previously mentioned) and it currently contains over 4,000 recorded `<text, audio>` samples.
+Speech corpus (mmSpeech as I call it) is created solely on my own with a recorder tool (as previously mentioned) and it currently contains over 5,000 recorded `<text, audio>` pairs.

 ## Instructions